Commonly known as ‘swimmer’s ear,’ otitis externa is an ear infection caused by an inflammation confined to the outer ear and ear canal.

 Symptoms of Otitis Externa include:

 If you are suffering from any of the symptoms above, medication will usually be required.
-Our GPs can provide prescription medication and you can begin the course the same day.
+Our GPs can write you a prescription, and you can usually pick up your medication from a local pharmacy the same day.

 Although uncommon, if left untreated, otitis externa can cause growths, a narrowing of the ear canal or even a tear in your ear drum.
 It’s important to make sure you see a doctor before these develop.
 We can ensure this through a prescription medication from one of our GPs.